agentcoinorg/AutoTx/README.md

 ```

 ### Adding agents
-To add a new agent, create a new file in the `sage_agent/agents` directory.
+To add a new agent first add a new entry in ./sage_agent/config/agents.json.
+Fill in the role, goal and backstory.
-Then create a new agent class.
+Then create a new file in the `sage_agent/agents` directory and add a new class that inherits from the `Agent` class.
 Example:
 ```python
 class MyAgent(Agent):